 New England Sinai Hospital is fully prepared to care for our patients and community.

 - Meet clinical criteria used for general visitation, e.g., pass COVID-19 screening.
-The screening includes a temperature and symptom check, at least 24 hours fever free without the use of fever-reducing medications, and improved symptoms.
+The screening includes a temperature and symptom check, as well as no known COVID diagnosis within the past 20 days, at least 24 hours fever-free without the use of fever-reducing medications, and improved symptoms.

 - Use PPE appropriate for the patient they are supporting.
-In the event the patient is COVID positive, the support person must use hospital-provided PPE.
+In the event the patient is COVID positive or suspect positive, the support person must use hospital-provided PPE.